-- What is hyperparathyroidism?
+- What Are They?

-- What causes hyperparathyroidism?
+- What Is Parathyroidectomy?

 What are the parathyroid glands?

 The parathyroid glands are four, small, pea-shaped glands that are located in the neck on either side of the trachea (the main airway) and next to the thyroid gland.
-In most cases there are two glands on each side of the trachea, an inferior and a superior gland.
+In most cases, there are two glands on each side of the trachea, an inferior and a superior gland.
 Fewer than four or more than four glands may be present, and sometimes a gland(s) may be in an unusual location.
 The function of the parathyroid glands is to produce parathyroid hormone (PTH), a hormone that helps regulate calcium within the body.

 What is a parathyroidectomy?

 Parathyroidectomy is the removal of one or more of the parathyroid glands, and it is used to treat hyperparathyroidism.